Pre 1900

 1890

-Scottish Amateur Gymnastic Association formed.
+The Scottish Amateur Gymnastic Association is formed.

-Austin Fleming Jenkin writes Gymnastics, a book that provides gymnastic terminology for the nation.
+Austin Fleming Jenkin writes ‘Gymnastics’, a book that provides gymnastic terminology for the nation.
 This would prove to be a must-have for coaches until the 1930s.
-Jenkin must have had considerable influence in these times; he became President of the AGA from 1892 to 1903 and it is reported that thanks to Jenkin the AGA Championships for men were inaugurated a few years later.
+Jenkin must have had considerable influence in these times; he became President of the AGA from 1892 to 1903, and it is reported that thanks to Jenkin, the AGA Championships for men were inaugurated a few years later.

 AF Jenkin portrait from 1890AF Jenkin portrait from 1890

-Gymnastics book 1906 edition Gymnastics book 1906 edition
+Gymnastics book 1906 edition

 The National Physical Recreation Society holds the first National Team Challenge Shield.
 This national gymnastic trophy is a first within the British Isles.
 The NPRS sends a message of supremacy to the AGA, thus creating a 10-year war between the two associations.
 The AGA had threatened to ban any gymnast participating in NPRS events so there is no mention of NPRS on this notice.